AlexShan2008/review-copilot/examples/README.md

 - ReviewCopilot will automatically run and post review comments if issues are found.

+- You can also trigger a review manually by `@review-copilot` in any pull request comment.

 **Note:** When using the repository's `GITHUB_TOKEN` to perform tasks, events triggered by that token—except for `workflow_dispatch` and `repository_dispatch`—**do not** trigger new workflow runs.
 This is to prevent unintended recursive executions.

 For more details, see the [GitHub documentation](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow).